How to travel from BAYREUTH to MALYN?

 Bayreuth Germany - Buses to and from Bayreuth

-Bayreuth Germany - convenient bus access
+Bayreuth Germany - convenient access by bus

-Bayreuth Germany - convenient bus access
+Bayreuth Germany - convenient access by bus

 MALYN